Norio Honaga: New Japan Pro-Wrestling (1987–1998)

 By the spring of 1992, Blond Outlaws had evolved into Raging Staff.
 In November 1992, Honaga and the rest of Raging Staff sided with Genichiro Tenryu's WAR promotion in their rivalry with Heisei Ishingun.
 In May 1993, Honaga took part in another TOSJ tournament, in which he placed third place in a tie with Fit Finlay.
 In September 1994, Honaga took part in another tournament for the IWGP Junior Heavyweight title, as Jyushin Thunder Liger vacated the title due to injury.
 He defeated Gran Hamada, Shinjiro Otani and Wild Pegasus to win the title for the third time.
 A month later, he took part in another tournament, the Super Grade Junior Heavyweight Tag League, with Gran Hamada as his partner; they would make it to the semifinals, before losing to Black Tiger II and The Great Sasuke.
 In November 1994, Honaga added another title by defeating El Hijo del Santo to win the UWA World Welterweight Championship, making him a double champion.
 He would lose the UWA World Welterweight title to Otani in December 1994, after nearly a month as champion, and lose the IWGP Junior Heavyweight title to Koji Kanemoto in February 1995, after nearly five months as champion.

-In June 1995, Honaga took part in another TOSJ tournament, which had since changed its name to the Best of the Super Juniors tournament; however, during the tournament, he suffered a rib injury after facing Dean Malenko, so he placed dead last with four points after forfeiting his remaining matches.
-A year later, he took part in another BOSJ tournament; he placed dead last at four points on Block B. Days later, he teamed with El Samurai to win the WAR International Junior Heavyweight Tag Team Championship from Lance Storm and Yuji Yasuraoka, but failed.
+In June 1995, Honaga took part in another TOSJ tournament, which had since changed its name to the Best of the Super Juniors tournament; however, during the tournament, he suffered a rib injury after facing Dean Malenko, so he placed last with four points after forfeiting his remaining matches.
+A year later, he took part in another BOSJ tournament; he placed last at four points on Block B. Days later, he teamed with El Samurai to win the WAR International Junior Heavyweight Tag Team Championship from Lance Storm and Yuji Yasuraoka, but failed.
 In November 1996, he teamed with Junji Hirata for a one-night tag team tournament; they lost to Takashi Iizuka and Yuji Nagata in the first round.
 After eighteen years in the ring, Honaga decided to retire from the ring in April 1998.
 His first retirement match was a loss to Jyushin Thunder Liger; later that night, he and Liger teamed with El Samurai for his second retirement match and defeated Koji Kanemoto, Shinjiro Otani, and Tatsuhito Takaiwa.